-In total, were evaluated 11 different categories: small cars, family sedans, luxury sedans, sports cars, wagons, minivans, small SUVs, medium SUVs, large and luxury SUVs, compact pickups and large SUVs.
+In total, 11 different categories: small cars, family sedans, luxury sedans, sports cars, wagons, minivans, small SUVs, medium SUVs, large and luxury SUVs, compact pickups, and large SUVs.

 Some of the winners: